-In order to get an import permit, the DG for Livestock and Animal Health Service (DGLAHS) of the MOA requires any U.S. dairy establishment wishing to export U.S. dairy products to Indonesia to submit a fulfilled questionnaire form.
+In order to get an import permit, the DG for Livestock and Animal Health Service (DGLAHS) of the

+MOA requires any dairy establishment wishing to export dairy products to Indonesia to submit a fulfilled questionnaire form.
 The DGLAHS officials will then do a desk review of the questionnaire and put the name of the establishment into a prelisting.
 Once the establishment's name is on the list, the importer can proceed with the procedure to obtain an import permit.
 It is important that the importer verify the eligibility of their supplier's establishments.
-The Law 18 also stipulates that these dairy products will require halal certification by a U.S. based Islamic center, approved by the MUI.
-As of January 2013, there are 71 U.S. dairy establishments have approved by the MOA.